-Looking to improve on the yearly race-season crowds that carried their business, the pair moved the restaurant to the north side of town, where things were steadier, and where the pair could grow their customer base and raise their young children.
+Looking to improve on the yearly race-season crowds that carried their business, the couple moved the restaurant to the north side of town, where things were steadier, and where they could grow their customer base and raise their young children.

 The first of two north side locations was at 86th and Township Line Road.
 From 1990 to 2005, the restaurant grew up alongside a second generation of La Margarita-goers, all the while remaining faithful to the Speedway crowd that followed it.

 It was the longest lasting location.
 And like Speedway, it was a hell of a good time: Cinco de Mayo ushering in patio season each year; the eight-piece Mariachi Band drifting and crooning their way through the packed restaurant on long summer nights; Larry’s cooking, singing, and cursing emanating from the kitchen for all to enjoy; and all the while, Lori, keeping it all together, while selling traditional Mexican pottery out of the front of the store.